 Cottage Garden, Bournemouth

-The focal point of this garden was an old trampoline and ageing fence and the garden lacked shape and visual interest.
+The focal point of this garden was an old trampoline, ageing fence and the garden lacked shape and interest.

 The fence was replaced and the borders shaped and enlarged.
-Existing plants were moved to sit alongside new species to form a planting scheme reminiscent of an English cottage garden.
+Existing plants were moved to sit alongside new species to form a planting scheme reminiscent of a cottage garden.

-The trampoline was replaced by a painted summer house and circular patio of Indian sandstone to create a beautiful focal point from the house.
+The trampoline was replaced by a painted summer house and circular patio of Indian sandstone.

 Mediterranean Garden, Shepherds Bush

-This garden has a dry soil under neighbouring large trees, little light on the opposite side and existing plants were struggling to thrive.
+This garden has a dry soil, little light on one side and existing plants were struggling to thrive.

-We chose Olive trees under-planted by Lavender and Thyme as the center point for the Mediterranean garden.
+Olive trees were under-planted by Lavender and Thyme as the centre point for the Mediterranean garden.
 Evergreen Jasmine and Yuccas work as a foil for the purple Erysimum and Salvias which grow against the wall.